Napa just beginning to rebuild six months after fires

 RELATED: First responders honored for helping fight North Bay fires

-An all, more than 200, 000 tons of debris have been removed from more than 600 properties.
+In all, more than 200,000 tons of debris have been removed from more than 600 properties.

 So far, the fires have cost Napa County $6 million for emergency response along with lost property and sales taxes and hotel revenues.